TaskManager91/Classical-Piano-Composer/README.md

 # Classical Piano Composer

-This project allows you to train a neural network to generate midi music files that make use of a single instrument
+This project allows you to train a neural network to generate midi music files

 ## Requirements